Try for free

 Having a plan is great — but how will you know when it’s time to act on it?
 This is why it’s important to outline what event must occur for the plan to go into effect.
 Your team should have a clear understanding of when the situation switches from mitigation to damage control.

 You should also consider who will be the point person for communication related to the implementation of your contingency plan.
 While this will probably be the project manager, a larger team might have an individual completely dedicated to risk management.
+If not, creating a communication plan might be a good idea.

 #2 Do you have a contingency budget in place?